amorphousphage/bowling-reservation-planner/README.md

 - Edit Check (Warning Message) if a reservation is booked on a defective lane
 - GUI to change the amount of lanes and the timeframe displayed
 - Translations for the following languages with a GUI indicator to switch: English, French, Italian, Spanish
+- Add more comments to make the code clearer
 - Reservation planner for Billards

 ## technical specifications